Bible Verses About Sermon On The Mount

 Jesus redefines adultery, showing that sin begins in the heart and mind.
 Lustful thoughts are just as damaging as physical adultery, and He calls believers to guard their hearts and minds.

-READ ALSO 30 Beautiful Bible Verses About Bearing Fruit
+READ ALSO 30 Beautiful Bible Verses For Valentine's Day

 23. Matthew 5:29